 Q: What does a feminist smell like?

-A: Whatever she wants!
+A: Whatever they want!

 Stick these feminist Diptyque-parody candle labels to any candle you want.
 The easiest way to make one of these is to buy a candle in a plain glass jar, remove the label, and stick on one of these labels.
 Totally a good, quick option if you have candles that you like the jar and smell of, but don’t like the label.
 Another option is to pour your own candles, but if you’re short on time (like me right now), the store-bought candle is a great alternative.
 Read on for some tips on removing labels, plus my free printable replacements.